ehabsoa82/signServer_local/README.md

     DATABASE_PASSWORD: foo123
 ```

-This example connects SignServer to an PostgreSQL database and uses a Kubernetes secret for storing the database username and password:
+This example connects SignServer to a PostgreSQL database and uses a Kubernetes secret for storing the database username and password:

 ```yaml
 signserver: